When GLP-1 weight loss plateaus: why and what to do

 3-6 week plateau, you have not yet escalated: Talk to your prescriber about the next titration step.
 Most plateaus at this stage break with the next dose increase.

 3-6 week plateau, you are at maintenance dose: Audit caloric intake and protein.
-Many patients underestimate hidden calories from oils, sauces, and beverages by 200-400 calories/day, which is enough to stall at maintenance dose.
+Many patients underestimate hidden calories from oils, sauces and beverages by 200-400 calories/day.
+That is enough to stall at maintenance dose.
 A two-week intake log usually reveals it.

 6+ week plateau, you are at maintenance dose, intake audit clean: You may be at your physiological floor for this medication.
 Three options:

-2. Add a non-GLP-1 medication.
-Phentermine, Contrave, or metformin can produce additive 2-5% reductions.
+- Add a non-GLP-1 medication.
+Phentermine, Contrave or metformin can produce additive 2-5% reductions.
 Programs like Form Health and Found are willing to combination-prescribe; many cash-pay flat-rate programs are not.

 What not to do

 Do not stop and restart.
-Stopping a GLP-1 mid-treatment leads to predictable weight regain (about two-thirds of lost weight within 12 months), and restarting requires re-titration with another round of side effects.
+Stopping a GLP-1 mid-treatment leads to predictable weight regain (about two-thirds of lost weight within 12 months).
+Restarting requires re-titration with another round of side effects.
 If you might want to keep taking it, keep taking it.